 The Texas Education Code 31.002 defines Instructional Materials (IM) as content that conveys the essential knowledge and skills of a subject in the public-school curriculum encompasses lesson plans, assessments, and various materials used by teachers, principals, instructional leaders to support students learning.

-House Bill (HB) 1605 has initiated a change in instructional materials terminology, emphasizing the importance of clear definitions to enhance student academic outcomes.
+House Bill (HB) 1605 has triggered substantial changes in our instructional materials terminology.
+It also emphasizes the importance of clear definitions to enhance student academic outcomes.
 An understanding of the three distinct categories of instructional materials is crucial.

 HQIM provides teachers with resources that ensure all students access rigorous, grade-level content.
 Review all the criteria HQIM must meet in each grade level and content area in the IMRA Quality and Suitability Rubrics.

-SBOE-approved instructional materials must pass through the Instructional Materials Review and Approval (IMRA) process, ensuring they meet rigorous standards and qualify for state funding entitlements outlined under Section 48.307.
+SBOE-approved instructional materials must pass through the Instructional Materials Review and Approval (IMRA) process, ensuring they meet rigorous standards and qualify for state funding entitlements outlined under Section 48.307 and 48.308.

 Open Education Resources (OER) reside in the public domain or are released under an intellectual property license allowing free use, reuse, modification, and sharing with others.